shahidmalik4/python-elt-demo/README.md

 The pipeline demonstrates mastery of data movement, infrastructure, and quality assurance by transforming raw, messy e-commerce data into a clean, analytical-ready dataset.

+# E-commerce Analytics ELT (Learning Project)

+This repository is a learning and demonstration project that shows how an ELT / ETL-style analytics pipeline can be built using plain Python, without relying on heavy data engineering frameworks.

+It is not production-ready and not intended for real-world deployment.

+Instead, the goal is to:

+Help data analysts understand how ELT/ETL pipelines work

+Demonstrate data cleaning, validation, and testing concepts

+Show how analytics-ready tables can be built using Python, Pandas, and SQL

 ---

 ## Project Goal